v--/website/README.md

 What I call here "website code" is code specific to my website.

-The website is split into logically independent bundles.
+The website is split into logically independent bundles (these are not quite bundles in the usual JavaScript sense - see [here](./code/build#typescript)).
 The "core" bundle can be rendered both on the server and in the browser and its functionality is restricted to what can work in a modern browser without JavaScript.
 For example, the [`/files`](https://ivasilev.net/files) page must behave identically with and without JavaScript, and this is verified using [end-to-end tests](./code/testing/e2e/test_files.ts).

 The server-side aspect is explained in [`./code/server`](./code/server), while the client-side aspect is explained in [`./code/client/core`](./code/client/core).